AltspaceVR/AltspaceSDK-site/pages/get-started.md

 permalink: get-started/
 ---

 Welcome to the AltspaceVR Software Development Kit!
-These tutorials will help you get started:
+Use these resources to get your project off the ground.

+## Tutorials

 - [Apps, Enclosures, and Displays Tutorial](/apps-enclosures-and-displays)<br/>
     SDK apps are contained in "enclosures".
 This tutorial shows you how to use them.